Skip to main content

 Are there possibilities for remote maintenance of a flexfeeder application?

-We are in close contact with many of our customers and, if required, we also have the means to access the solution online and make adjustments.
-Our system is prepared for remote maintenance, and if problems occur, quick help is understood.
-This also includes a free hotline and a two-year warranty on all our systems.
-In many cases we also have customer’s parts in stock, so we can carry out optimizations and import the changed parameters directly into the customer's system.
-This way, we create safe production conditions and help to maintain them, also after delivery.
+Our system is prepared for remote maintenance and quick help when problems occur is a matter of course for us.
+This also includes a completely free hotline and a two-year warranty on all systems supplied by us.
+In many cases, we also have customer parts in stock, so we can carry out optimizations and import the changed parameters directly into the customer's system.
+In this way, we create safe production conditions and also help to maintain them after delivery of the system.

 How time-consuming is the training for such a system?
 Isn't it an application that is very complicated to realize?

-Our goal is that our customers are able to master the system from A-Z, start it up independently and also maintain it.
-The ideal candidate for setting up a camera-guided flexfeeder system is also the person who programs the robot.
-After only a few hours of training, which we can also provide on site if desired, every robot programmer is able to calibrate flexfeeder, camera and robot to each other, teach new parts, adjust the appropriate parameters for the flexfeeder's movements and establish communication with the robot.
-Due to the growing number of robot drivers, especially the last point is easy to implement, regardless of which manufacturer the robot comes from.
-Know-How on-site creates independence, reliability and satisfaction with the implemented solution.
-This is exactly the target we try to hit.
+After a training course of only a few hours, which we can also conduct on site if desired, every robot programmer is able to calibrate flexfeeder, camera and robot to each other, teach new parts, adjust the appropriate parameters for the flexfeeder's movements and establish communication with the robot.
+Due to the constantly growing number of robot drivers, the last point in particular is particularly easy to implement, regardless of which manufacturer the robot comes from.
+On-site know-how creates independence, reliability and satisfaction with the implemented solution, and this is exactly what we aim to achieve.